 On Tuesday, January 7, 2014, hundreds of people gathered at Evangelical Seminary in Myerstown, Pennsylvania, to bid farewell to our beloved Distinguished Old Testament Professor Emeritus David A. Dorsey, who died on January 2.
 I was deeply honored to serve as one of his pallbearers and one of the tribute speakers at the funeral service.
-Because of the open-mic sharing time, I shortened my remarks on the fly to allow more time for others to share their reflections.
-Below is the fuller text of my eulogy.
+Below is the full text of my eulogy.

 Philippians 2:3-7: “Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing.”